-2.1.110 Scottish Government wais introducing measures which allow an element of local discretion in raising revenue (Workplace Parking Levy, Transient Visitor Levy).
-Work on this has been paused during the pandemic.
+2.1.10 Scottish Government is introducing measures which allow an element of local discretion in raising revenue (Workplace Parking Levy, Transient Visitor Levy).
 The extent of these new powers and how they will work has yet to be set out in detail.
 A further addition to local funding is the devolution of income from the Crown Estate.
-The first two tranches of income haves been announced.
+The first tranche of income has been announced.
 It has been ring-fenced by Scottish Government for use in coastal communities.
 The Workplace Parking Levy may be ring-fenced for transport projects, and there has been discussion of the Transient Visitor Levy being ring-fenced for expenditure related to tourists.
 The extent to which these additional measures will assist in meeting the shortfall in core funding is therefore unclear at present, although it is likely that some of this income could be used to offset some elements of core spending.
-Non Domestic Rates (NDR) empty property relief willmay also be devolved to local authorities It is as yet unclear what discretion local authorities will have in respect to empty property relief.
+Non Domestic Rates (NDR) empty property relief may also be devolved to local authorities.